DecentraLabsCom/.github/profile/README.md

 ## 🌱 Why It Matters

-For 20+ years, online laboratories (OLs) have existed—but few have survived.
+For 20+ years, online laboratories (OLs) have existed but few have survived.
 Why?

 ❌ Lack of incentives
 ❌ Lack of interoperability